gini/gini-mobile-android/merchant-sdk/sdk/src/doc/source/testing.rst

 After the test payment has been executed, the example banking app should show a "Return to Business" button which should take you back to your app.

-With these steps completed you have verified that your app, the Gini Health API, the Gini Health SDK and the Gini Bank SDK work together correctly.
+With these steps completed you have verified that your app, the Gini Health API, the Gini Merchant SDK and the Gini Bank SDK work together correctly.

 .. image:: images/testing/BankSDKExampleAppReturnToBusinessApp.png